-It relates to the Rotinar Ltd Pension Trust (the "Scheme").
+It relates to the Dellaney Gibbons Pension Scheme (the "Scheme").

-As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as trustee to the Scheme by the Pensions Regulator amid concerns that the Scheme was being used as a vehicle for pension liberation.
+As you are aware from the Announcements issued to members since its appointment, Dalriada was appointed as Independent Trustee of the Scheme by Order of the Pensions Regulator on 16 December 2014.
+The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of any other trustees of the Scheme.

+The Scheme was suspected of being a vehicle to allow members under the minimum retirement age of 55 access to their pension funds by way of a loan or some other form of cash inducement.
 This has presented Dalriada with a number of challenges around governance.
 Nevertheless this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that it is the case.